-- The certificate contains the wrong aircraft identifier (e.g., subsequent to maintenance action that includes avionics equipment replacement) - The certificate is expired or is about to expire. - Other circumstances for certificate re-keying as specified in ICAO Doc.
-10095.
+- The Airborne IPS System has no private key and/or associated public key certificate - · The current key pair is suspected to be compromised - The certificate contains the wrong aircraft identifier (e.g., subsequent to maintenance action that includes avionics equipment replacement) - The certificate is expired or is about to expire.

+Other circumstances for certificate re-keying as specified in ICAO Doc.
+10095